Reproducibles, lessons, and web links for teaching students about penguins

 Familiarize students with all the words in Mr. Popper's Penguins by having them research and discuss the meanings.

-Discover More: Penguins book provides an opportunity for class discussions about animal adaptation, main idea and details, and science content-area vocabulary.
+Discover More: Penguins provides an opportunity for class discussions about animal adaptation, main idea and details, and science content-area vocabulary.
 Activities will engage students in creating penguin fact sheets, penguin graphs, and penguin presentations based on research and creative projects.

 Students learn about aquatic aquariums while exercises their language arts, social studies, math, art, and music and movement abilities.